 How to Make a Wedding Thank You Speech with Examples

-A wedding thank you speech is one of the most important parts of any wedding reception.
-They are a way to express your gratitude to all of those gathered especially your parents, who have supported you throughout your life and helped you plan this special day.
+A wedding thank you speech is one of the most important, and often one of the most nerve-racking, moments of the entire reception.
+It’s your chance, as a couple, to pause the party and express sincere gratitude to everyone who showed up, and especially your parents and family who have supported you throughout your life and made this day possible.

 What do you include in a wedding thank you speech?